Environmental Injection Attacks against GUI Agents in Realistic Dynamic Environments: Discussion

-\textbf{Evaluation Metrics.} We compute ASR using a strict string-matching criterion that counts an attack as successful only when the exact target action is produced.
+\ding{182} \textbf{Evaluation Metrics.} We compute ASR using a strict string-matching criterion that counts an attack as successful only when the exact target action is produced.
 Minor variations such as additional spaces, a \texttt{www} prefix, or appended paths are treated as failures.
 This conservative definition provides a lower bound on practical risk.
 Nevertheless, even with this lower-bound measure, our results reveal widespread vulnerabilities in GUI agents, suggesting that this limitation does not undermine our conclusions.
 To further mitigate this concern, future evaluations could incorporate human judgment or LLM-based assessment of semantic equivalence, which would capture cases where the produced actions are functionally equivalent despite surface-level variations.

-\textbf{Trigger Images.} For each website, we randomly select a single image from the crawled corpus to serve as the trigger.
-The choice of trigger likely affects attack effectiveness due to factors such as visual salience, color palette, and composition.
-Our current results therefore reflect the performance of one draw per site.
-Future work will expand this evaluation by considering multiple triggers for each site, analyzing sensitivity to different visual attributes, and developing principled strategies for selecting images that maximize attack effectiveness.
-A more systematic study of trigger characteristics would also provide insights into which types of content are more likely to compromise GUI agents in practice.

-\textbf{Datasets.} Existing GUI agent datasets often present webpages where text and images are static or where images occupy a disproportionately large fraction of the webpage, which misaligns with real-world internet scenarios.
+\ding{183} \textbf{Datasets.} Existing GUI agent datasets often present webpages where text and images are static, which misaligns with real-world internet scenarios.
 To address this, we construct test sets using our \textit{LLM-Driven Environment Simulation}, which enables large-scale generation of realistic and diverse visual contexts.
 Moreover, to eliminate potential data leakage, we ensure that the screenshots used in the training, validation, and test sets do not share any uploaded images.
 This separation guarantees that performance improvements cannot be attributed to memorization of specific samples.